 The newly renovated Lafayette Hall includes a new welcome center, student services office, restored art studio and the expansion of the school library and science labs.

-Housatonic is accredited by the New England Association of Schools and Colleges and the Connecticut Board of Regents for Higher Education.
+Housatonic is accredited by the New England Commission on Higher Education and the Connecticut Board of Regents for Higher Education.

 In response to community and student needs, Housatonic offers associate degree programs in preparation for transfer to four-year institutions, as well as occupationally-oriented associate degree and certificate programs.
 Short-term, non-credit courses, seminars and workshops, as well as targeted student services help meet community and personal enrichment needs.
 These programs prepare students for employment, and advancement in business, industry, manufacturing, health services, fine arts, theater, digital media, early childhood education, natural sciences, computer arts and information systems, and human services.
 The college also assists local businesses and institutions to train and update the skills of their workers.

 Housatonic is a student-centered, Achieving the Dream Leader College and among the ASPEN top 150 community colleges.
 The college strives to provide high quality, accessible instructional and student services within an environment of mutual respect among faculty, staff, and students.
 These services are provided through an open-door admissions policy at affordable cost in a variety of settings and through a variety of teaching methods and approaches.

 Special support services responding to student and community needs include disabilities support services, career and transfer counseling, academic support and tutoring, library facilities and instruction, English as a Second Language programming, and an array of student clubs and activities.